-Several introductory courses are open to first and/or second semester students in First Year of Studies (listed in Novo as KSGA, IIPS, IDS, ASIA, IRST, and MESE).
+Several introductory courses are open to first and/or second semester students (listed in Novo as KSGA, IIPS, IDS, ASIA, IRST, MESE and EURO).
 In addition, there are various co-curricular opportunities offered through the Institutes such as research grants, fellowships, and conferences.

 No, many students engage with the Keough School through our co-curricular offerings, which include research grants, fellowships, and student-led conferences.